 For too long typographic style and its accompanying attention to detail have been overlooked by website designers, particularly in body copy.
 In years gone by this could have been put down to the technology, but now the web has caught up.
 The advent of much improved browsers, text rendering and high resolution screens, combine to negate technology as an excuse.

 Web Safe Fonts and PX – EM Coversion

 TypeSelect works by leveraging typeface.js, jQuery, the canvas, toDataURL, CSS background properties and real overlayed text, Type Select is able to combine custom fonts with your browser’s native text selection funcationality.
 With TypeSelect you are able to interact with beautifully rendered typefaces just like you do with normal text.

 Websites are basically limited to the default fonts that come with all computers.
-That’s because a user must have the fonts installed on their computer in order to have it show up in their browser.
-Font Burner bypasses this by adding a simple block of code to your webpages and instructing the browser to use a specified font from the Font Burner repository.
+That’s because a user must have the fonts installed on their computer to have it show up in their browser.
+Font Burner bypasses this by adding a simple block of code to your web pages and instructing the browser to use a specified font from the Font Burner repository.

 Web Typography Showcases

 CSS and Web Typography Essential Reading